Digestion is a mysterious thing. Temperamental. Sensitive.

 In summary, the three most common gut issues are bacterial imbalances, intestinal permeability, and gut irritation from plants.

 Follow the recommendations to care for your gut, and always be sure to eat a balanced diet high in gut-supportive, nutrient-dense foods.
 Avoid refined carbohydrates, non-organic produce and animal products, NSAIDs, and antibiotics unless absolutely necessary.

 And finally, here's a simple tip for improving your digestion today:

-For every meal that you eat, starting right now, chew every bite of food twenty-five times.
-Yes, twenty-five.
+For every meal that you eat, starting right now, chew every bite of food 25 times.
 Your mouth, like your stomach, is full of digestive enzymes like salivary alpha-amylase, so by taking your time and chewing properly, you’re giving those enzymes the chance to do their job.
-This will also activate hormones that will make you feel fuller faster, stimulate hydrochloric acid to begin breaking down proteins, and much more.
+This will also activate hormones that will make you feel fuller faster and stimulate hydrochloric acid to begin breaking down proteins.
 All sorts of cool things happen when you slow down and chew your food, including a deeper appreciation for what's supporting your wellness.